The brief history of gelatin in soft caps: Why is it still the leading choice for manufacturers?

 Founded in 1900, PB Leiner has always thrived on innovation.
 We have a forward-thinking approach that drives us to explore new possibilities for gelatin as a biocompatible material for the pharmaceutical industry.
 At the same time, we also value gelatin’s history.

-Here, we look at two important milestones from the 19th and 20th centuries as well as providing insights into how PB Leiner is driving innovation in the 21st.
+Here, we look at two important milestones from the 19th and 20th centuries as well as provide insights into how PB Leiner is driving innovation in the 21st century.

 1833: “Bladders made of gelatin”

 The pharmacist Joseph Gérard Auguste Dublanc and his student François Achille Barnabe Mothes filed the first patent for a capsule in 1833.
 Their invention consisted of “bladders made of gelatin” – produced by dipping a gelatin solution into a small leather bag filled with mercury.
 The empty capsule form was filled with liquid-based medicines introduced by a pipette and then sealed with a drop of gelatin.
 Their invention addressed an essential drug delivery need and earned worldwide recognition.
 Mothes ended his collaboration with Dublanc a few years later, but he continued to devise improvements to gelatin capsules as well as taking out further patents for their manufacture and use.1

 1930: The rotary die machine revolutionizes the soft-gelatin encapsulation field